DavesCodeMusings/BH1750-MicroPython/README.md

 The names of the methods were insprired by the naming of [MicroPython DHT22](https://docs.micropython.org/en/latest/esp32/quickref.html#dht-driver) methods.
 But rather than temperature and humidity, we have only illumination.

 But what's missing inside the class is any reference to the `sleep_ms(180)`.
-We know it'ss required from reading the BH1750 datasheet.
+We know it's required from reading the BH1750 datasheet.
 So why is it missing?

 The answer to that is for flexibility.
 Calling `sleep_ms(180)` will cause the program to do nothing for 180 mS. Okay, so what?